smbjorklund/media_update/doc/development-setup.md

   Create an account called 'user1' with password 'pass1' that is given permission to create new databases:

-This sets up the recommended user if it doesn't already exists:
+This sets up the recommended user if it doesn’t already exists:

     $ psql postgres
     postgres=# CREATE USER user1 WITH PASSWORD 'pass1' CREATEDB;